neftjs/neft/route.coffee.md

 *Function* Route::callback
 --------------------------

-Custom function called getting data from the server (Route::serverResourceUri) and before controller function with the same parameters as controller, that is [Networking.Request][], [Networking.Response][] and *callback*.
+Custom function called before getting data from the server (Route::serverResourceUri) and before controller function.

+It's called with the same parameters as controller, that is [Networking.Request][], [Networking.Response][] and *callback*.

 		callback: null